 Students must meet all requirements for the Doctor of Philosophy degree within seven years from the date of enrollment in the first course to be used in the degree program.
-The Graduate Dean may grant an extension upon recommendation by the Graduate Studies Committee.
+The Vice Dean for Research and Graduate Education may grant an extension upon recommendation by the Graduate Studies Committee.
 Absence due to military obligations, long serious illnesses, or similar circumstances beyond the student's control may be considered valid reasons for an extension.
 It is the option of the advisory committee to require validation of outdated courses by special examination.